Bira/octopus-carnival/_drafts/wir-mm-4e-dwarf.md

 according to the MV, the typical dwarf settlement is in trouble and could really use some outside adventurer help!

-The MM entries are a level 4 and a level 5 regular, meaning that typical dwarf settlement can hold its own against orcs and goblins unless the other side has a crushing numbers advantage.
+The MM entries are level 4-5 regulars, which would mean that typical dwarf settlement can hold its own against orcs and goblins unless the other side has a crushing numbers advantage.